westpaddy/vscode-diag-trans/README.md

 For instance, specifying the key-value pair `\\.txt$` and `.org` transfers diagnostics for `./foo.txt` to `./foo.org`.

 The replacement uses [`String.prototype.replace()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) in JavaScript.
 Please refer to the syntax of regular expressions and replacers on the document.

+## FAQ

+#### Diagnostics are duplicated

+This will happen if some extension produces the same diagnostics for both transfer source and target files.
+For instance, using a spell checker extension will cause the problem.
+In that case, simply stop the extension for source files, which will not cause inconvenience since your working files should be the target files.